JnyJny/meowmeow/README.md

    $ git commit -m "initial commit of empty files"
 ```

-In short, I created directory full of empty files and committed them to git.
+In short, I created a directory full of empty files and committed them to git.

 Even though the files are empty, you can infer the purpose of each
 from it's name.
 Just in case you can't, I annotated each ```touch```